manika-midha/Deep_learning_CIFAR10/README.md

 **Libraries used** : Matplotlib, Numpy, Tensorflow.
 **Dataset** : Cifar-10, link : https://www.cs.toronto.edu/~kriz/cifar.html
 This dataset consists of thousands of images of 10 different objects.
 Each image is labelled,so we know which kind of image it is.
 Using this dataset, we can train our Neural Network to identify these objects.
+I have split the code in multiple jupyter notebooks to make it easy to understand.
+All the images present have been used for testing purpose in the code.